George Jeffreys, 1st Baron Jeffreys: The Bloody Assizes

-Jeffreys' historical notoriety comes from his actions in 1685, after Monmouth's Rebellion.
+Jeffreys's historical notoriety comes from his actions in 1685, after Monmouth's Rebellion.
 Jeffreys was sent to the West Country in the autumn of 1685 to conduct the trials of captured rebels.
 The centre of the trials was Taunton, Somerset.
-Estimates of the numbers executed for treason have been given as high as 700; however, a more likely figure is between 160 and 170 of 1,381 defendants found guilty of treason.
+Estimates of the numbers executed for treason have been given as high as 700; a more likely figure is between 160 and 170 of 1,381 defendants found guilty of treason.
 Although Jeffreys has been traditionally accused of vindictiveness and harsh sentencing, none of the convictions has been considered improper, except for that of Alice Lisle tried at Winchester.
-Furthermore, as the law of the time required a sentence of death for treason, Jeffreys was required to impose it, leaving the king the option of commuting the sentence under the prerogative of mercy.
-Arguably, it was James II's refusal to use the prerogative as much as was customary for the time rather than Jeffreys' actions that made the government's reprisals so savage.
+As the law required a sentence of death for treason, Jeffreys was required to impose it, leaving the king the option of commuting the sentence under the prerogative of mercy.
+Arguably, it was James II's refusal to use the prerogative as much as was customary for the time rather than Jeffreys's actions that made the government's reprisals so savage.

 Alice Lisle was accused of sheltering some members of the defeated rebel army who had not yet been found guilty of treason.
-There was no evidence that she had taken an active part in the rebellion itself, and she was not accused of this.
+There was no evidence that she had taken an active part in the rebellion and she was not accused of this.
 When the jury asked whether her actions could in law be considered treasonable, Jeffreys replied affirmatively.
 The jury then returned a guilty verdict.
 She was executed at Winchester by beheading (although the original sentence had been that she was to be burned at the stake).
-The King's refusal to reprieve her gave rise to a belief that he was taking posthumous revenge on her husband, the regicide Sir John Lisle, who had been one of his own father's judges at his trial in 1649.
+The King's refusal to reprieve her gave rise to a belief that he was taking posthumous revenge on her husband, the regicide Sir John Lisle, who had been one of his father's judges at his trial in 1649.
 Lisle had been murdered by Royalist agents at Lausanne in 1664, but the King had a long memory and may well have felt that Alice should suffer judicial punishment in her husband's place.

 James considered making Jeffreys Viscount Wrexham and Earl of Flint.
 James refrained only because Jeffreys remained a Protestant.
-Despite his loyalty to the king, Jeffreys never hid his contempt for Roman Catholicism: in the last months of James' reign, as the Government drifted without leadership, Jeffreys remarked cynically that "the Virgin Mary is to do all".
+Despite his loyalty to the king, Jeffreys never hid his contempt for Roman Catholicism; in the last months of James' reign, as the Government drifted without leadership, Jeffreys remarked cynically that "the Virgin Mary is to do all".

 President of the Ecclesiastical Commission

 As Lord Chancellor, Jeffreys was given the presidency of the Ecclesiastical Commission, a body established by James II under the royal prerogative to control the governance of the Church of England and coerce it.
-Despite his misgivings and concerns that James was being overly influenced by hardline Roman Catholics, the Ecclesiastical Commission took proceedings against various clergy including the Bishop of London and academics of Oxford and Cambridge universities considered by James II to be overly Protestant.
+Despite his misgivings and concerns that James was being overly influenced by Roman Catholic partisans, the Ecclesiastical Commission took proceedings against various clergy including the Bishop of London and academics of Oxford and Cambridge universities considered by James II to be overly Protestant.
 The Ecclesiastical Commission's activities came to an end with the Glorious Revolution.